Documentation

 console.log(message.id, message.status); // msg_01J9… sent

-A 201 returns the sent message. routing_pool is the pool the server classified the send into, and cost_usd is what the send cost on your plan:
+A 201 returns the sent message, and cost_usd is what the send cost on your plan:

 {